Rc-W024/VitalSense2024/README.md

 Vital Signals Database - *acquired by CommSensLab (Dept. of Signal Theory and Communications)* (Non-public)

 ### Sample data
+Several sets of sample vital signal data in the `data` are used for testing, familiarization and studying of the algorithm.

 🚧 *Under Construction...* 🚧

 ## Intelligent algorithm